Alfresco/tutorials/docs/api-tutorial/contractManaging.md

 ## Searching Contracts

 Lastly let’s take a look at the search API of Alfresco, it has loads of customizable aspects to make the search for content as various as possible, but we will only cover the very basics here.
-If you want to know more about the search API, click [here](https://api-explorer.alfresco.com/api-explorer/#!/search/search).
+[You can learn more about the search API here](https://api-explorer.alfresco.com/api-explorer/#!/search/search).

 The `Search for Employee Contract` request will return the contract you created earlier as it looks for every node having the type `ct:contract` and narrowing it further down to the name of the employee it concerns.
 Also it will cut certain fields from the response body so that only the ID, name and node type of the contract are left as well as its properties.